-The first requirement for this belt loop is to explain the scientific method.
+There are a lot of science related requirements for Cub Scout adventures which involve experiments and science investigations.
 If you don’t have a background in science, helping your Cub Scout out with this might seem a little intimidating.
 But the scientific method is really very basic and only involves a few simple concepts.
-This is a handout I made to help my Webelos when they were working on the belt loop as part of the Scientist Activity Badge.

 A Simple Explanation of the Scientific Method

 The scientific method is the series of steps scientists use to determine if they can prove something to be true or not.
 These are the basic parts of the scientific method.

 The problem is the question being addressed.
 It could be something like “Why is the sky blue?” or “Does ABC brand ketchup really come out of the bottle slower than XYZ brand like they claim in their commercials?”

 The hypothesis is a guess.
 It is what we think the answer to the problem might be.
 At this point, we don’t know if the hypothesis is correct or not because we haven’t done any testing.

 The procedure is the series of steps we are going to take to try to prove the hypothesis correct.
 Scientists try to write very detailed procedures so that somebody who tries to repeat the experiment later will be able to repeat it exactly and (hopefully) duplicate the results.
 It is not unusual to have to run and change a procedure several times to get it written down specifically enough.